 Leadership

 However, the perfect square of the rational number \(\frac{2}{3}\) is \((\frac{2}{3})^2\) = \((\frac{2}{3}) * (\frac{2}{3})\) = \(\frac{4}{9}\), which is a perfect square because it is equal to \(\Big(\frac{2}{3}\Big)^2 = \frac{(2^2)}{(3^2)} = \frac{4}{9}\).

 In summary, the square of a number is obtained by multiplying the number by itself.
 A perfect square is a whole number that can be expressed as the square of an integer.
-The perfect square of a rational number is the square of a rational number that results in a whole number.
+Squaring a rational number that yields a whole number is referred to as finding the perfect square of that rational number.

+Leadership